 Teaching Philosophy

 My teaching is grounded in the belief that setting high expectations, offering meaningful support, and providing attentive mentorship encourages growth for all parties.
-This approach has proven effective across diverse student cohorts, from eighteen-year-olds in their first college seminar to seminarians integrating scholarly insights into their pastoral care practices to adult learners rejoining the classroom with decades of lived experiences to share.
+This approach has proven effective across diverse student cohorts, from eighteen-year-olds in their first college class to seminarians integrating scholarly insights into their pastoral care practices to adult learners rejoining the classroom with decades of lived experience to share.

 Recognitions